glener10/rotating-pairs-back/documentation/useCases/IncrementTotalCombinationGenerationAccordingNumberOfEntries.md

 WHEN User clicks on the "Generate Random Combinations" button in the Front-End without entries or the entries is less than 2 THEN Will return a 422 and a message

+SCENARIO: Do not increment the number of total of combination generation because the number of entries is more than 20 GIVEN A request was sent and the number of entries is more than 20 WHEN User clicks on the "Generate Random Combinations" button in the Front-End THEN Will return a 422 and a message

 OBRIGATIONS:

 - Implementing testing for both scenarios